freeCodeCamp/guide/src/pages/articles/javascript/finding-a-remainder-in-javascript/index.md

 ---
-title: Finding A Remainder In javaScript
+title: Finding a Remainder in javaScript
 ---
 The _remainder operator_ `%` gives the remainder of the division of two numbers.